Easter Island in 4 Days

 Ahu Akivi

 Next stop, Ahu Akivi.
 Here, seven moai standing facing the sea.
-These are the only statues facing the sea, the others all face inland.
+These are the only statues facing the sea, all the others face inland.

 Ahu Akivi